operator-framework/olm-book/docs/what-is-an-operator.md

 * Reconciler: Any modification to the CR is handled by the reconcilation loop.
 Requeue after conflict/error with an interval defined by the re-sync period.

-## Classification based on deployement type
+## Classification based on deployment type
 * Namespace scoped
 * Cluster scoped